putitsimply/christian-bible-explained/jonah.md

 The final scene is like a lesson acted out.
 Jonah sits outside the city, hoping to see it destroyed.
 A plant grows to give him shade, and Jonah is happy.
 Then the plant withers, and Jonah is upset again.
 God uses the plant to make a point: Jonah cared about a plant he did not grow and did not work for, so should he not care about a whole city full of people, including many who do not really understand right from wrong yet?

 The book ends with that question hanging in the air.
-The big idea is about **mercy**, and how hard it can be to accept mercy for people you think do not deserve it.
+The big idea is about **mercy**, and how hard it can be to accept mercy for enemies.

 ## Big ideas